Athari/CsCss/ReadMe.md

 Conversion
 ----------

 The major part of the library is ported by applying numerous regular expressions to original C++ code.
 C++ code and T4 files with regular expressions are included in the project (but are not included in the compiled DLL).
-The plan is to keep the code maintainable — when new version of Firefox is released, only minor modifications should be necessary, without trying to match converted code with new original code.
+The plan is to keep the code maintainable â€” when new version of Firefox is released, only minor modifications should be necessary, without trying to match converted code with new original code.
 Time will tell wether the idea is good.

 Only parts which are expected to update regularly are converted with regular expressions.
 Parts of code which are considered relatively stable (style sheets, value types etc.) or are unpractical to convert with regex (unions, operator new overriding etc.), are rewritten manually.